amplication/docs/docs/plugins/developing-a-plugin.md

 :::note
 This process only updates your repository with the changes made in the template repository at the time of fetching.
 You'll need to repeat steps 2-5 whenever you want to update your repository with the latest changes from the template repository.
 :::

+### Testing Your Plugin
+During and after the development of your new plugin, you can follow these instructions in order to [test your plugin locally](/plugins/how-to-test-plugin)

 ### Example: How we created the MySQL Plugin

 The most straightforward example to illustrate this development workflow is the [MySQL](https://github.com/amplication/plugins/tree/master/plugins/db-mysql) plugin, as we already have the functionality of a database connection: